-A few months ago, I was lucky enough to stay at a dreamy hotel in Tuscany, where the most swoon-worthy part of the stay wasn't necessarily the plates of pasta or the glasses of Brunello di Montalcino — it was the sheets.
+A couple of years ago, I was lucky enough to stay at a dreamy hotel in Tuscany, where the most swoon-worthy part of the stay wasn't necessarily the plates of pasta or the glasses of Brunello di Montalcino — it was the sheets.
 These beds were dressed with linen bedding that was unlike anything I'd ever felt.
 "Wow, I have to get a set of these for myself!"
 I thought, fully understanding that these were going to be "adult-priced" sheets.
 Then, the hotel told me that the sheets were made by an Italian mill and cost upwards of $5,000 per set.
 Oh.

 1. The Citizenry